 "Amir has done a great job at continuing to get better and better," Reds director of player development Jeff Graupe said by phone.
 "The arrow seems to be pointed way up, and he's progressed way faster than we even expected him to."

-The Reds took somewhat of a chance on Garrett when they selected him in the 22nd round of the 2011 MLB Draft and gave him a seven-figure bonus.
+The Reds took somewhat of a chance on Garrett when they drafted him in the 22nd round in 2011 and gave him a seven-figure bonus.
 A college basketball player at the time, his pitching experience was raw, but he could throw in the mid 90s.
 By 2014, he gave up basketball to focus on pitching, and his trajectory in the Reds' organization picked up speed.
 He is still developing a slider and changeup to work with his fastball that can reach 96 mph.
 (M Sheldon - MLB.com - July 8, 2016)

 Oct 12, 2016: In a small conference room in the lowest level of Louisville Slugger Field sat Reds prospect Amir Garrett; the plush office chair underneath him dwarfed by the frame of the 6-foot-5, 210-pound left-hander.